 Simmer Kadala Curry

 20. Add 1 to 1.25 cups liquid – you can use water, chana stock (the water in which the chickpeas were cooked) or a combination of both.
-Stir.
+Stir to mix.

 For a thicker consistency in the curry add less water.
 For a thin consistency you can increase the water a bit, but make sure not to dilute the flavors by adding too much of water.